brianshumate/vaultron/examples/secrets_engines/mysql/README.md

-# Using the MySQL Database Secret Backend with Vaultron
+# Using the MySQL Database Secrets Engine with Vaultron

-The following mini-guide shows how to set up Vaultron with a MySQL Docker container to use the Vault MySQL secret backend.
+The following mini-guide shows how to set up Vaultron with a MySQL Docker container to use the Vault MySQL secrets engine.

 The guide presumes that you have formed Vaultron, initialized and unsealed your Vault, and logged in with the initial root token.

-If you'd prefer to automate the MySQL secret backend setup process, run this:
+If you'd prefer to automate setup process, run this:

 ```
 $ ./eye_beams_mysql